 For anyone wanting to see the best architectural sights in Italy, heading to Rome or Florence is a safe bet.
 However, there are many other places — and lesser known — that deserve a look-in.
 Vicenza is a small, yet place of architectural importance in the region of Veneto.
 Weather in Vicenza tends to adhere to season, and though it gets cold in winter, it also has long summers.
 It’s lesser known than neighboring Venice, but what it lacks in reputation, it makes up for in architectural delights.

 What to see in Vicenza

-Vicenza’s famous resident
+Vicenza’s famous resident – Andrea Palladio

 Palladio was born in nearby Padua in 1508, but spent the majority of his life, and work, in Vicenza.
 While he started his career as a stonemason, he would become the most sought-after architect in Vicenza and Venice.

-The building was formerly known as the Palazzo della Ragione, and was the former seat of government.
-On the lower level were shops, which today still houses jewellery shops.
+The building was formerly known as the Palazzo della Ragione, and was also the former seat of government.
+On the lower level were shops, which today still houses jewellery stores.
 To the side of the Basilica is the Torre della Bissara.
 This 82m tower actually preceded the Basilica, but is a notable feature in the Piazza dei Signori.

 “Teatro Olimpico…holds the title of the oldest surviving stage set.”

 Teatro Olimpico in Vicenza – what to see in Vicenza